will-yx/CRISP-CODEX-Processor/README.txt

 Release notes:
 v0.5.2
--changed TIFF compression from LZW to deflat
+-changed TIFF compression from LZW to deflate
 -added temp file to load previous settings
 -added setting file to externally set number of max threads for each process v0.5.1